fieldtrip/website/example/sample_size.md

 cfg.mu          = [3 5];            % means of the two conditions, the first entry must be SMALLER than the second cfg.sd          = [2 2];            % standard deviations of the two conditions
 cfg.cor         = 0.75;             % correlation between paried samples, ONLY needed for within-subject designs
-% mu, sd, and cor should be corresponding values that you expect from your own data, they can be set to be similar to those in your preliminary results
+% mu, sd, and cor should be corresponding values that you expect from your own data, they can be set to be similar to those in prior existing or pilot studies
 % mu is particularly important, as its two entries determine the amount of difference between the two conditions

 %=========== set configuration for cluster permutation test ================